 Lander Road Primary School Curriculum Overview

-Our curriculum provides a rich diversity of topics which appeal to our pupils and encourages them to learn by using a question as a starting point.
+Our curriculum provides a rich diversity of topics which appeal to our pupils, engender inquisitiveness, and promote independent thinking.
 Other vital skills are developed through `Philosophy for Children`, Oracy and PSHE.

 Intent